Allegrini, `Giovanni Allegrini` Recioto Classico

 Vinification

-Selected bunches were hand harvested before going through the appassimento process where they lost 45-50% of their original weight.
+Selected bunches were hand harvested and sorted before going through the appassimento process where they lost 45-50% of their original weight.
 They were then destemmed and gently pressed before being transferred to stainless steel tanks for fermentation.
 The fermentation took place at temperatures between 8-22°C and lasted for 25 days with daily pump overs.
+The wine was then aged in oak barrels for 14 months.
+The wine spent another year in bottle before release.

 Tasting Notes & Technical Details